Pilot Licences Explained

 So why doesn’t everyone go through the modular route if it’s cheaper?

 • Historically, many airlines have preferred integrated students because of the quality and intensity of the training on such a course.
-This can’t be guaranteed through the modular route.
+This can’t be guaranteed through the modular flight training route.

 • No links with airlines.
-Most integrated schools have links with airlines, allowing the schools to recommend students to a specific airline when they perform to a high standard.
+Most integrated schools have links with airlines, allowing the schools to recommend students to a specific airline if they perform to a high standard.

 Modular Flight Training Advantages